pixlee/pixlee-ios-sdk/README.md

 ### Including Pixlee SDK With Carthage
 ##### If you're building for iOS, tvOS, or watchOS
 1. Create a Cartfile that lists the frameworks you’d like to use in your project.
-1. Run `carthage update`.
+1. Run `bin/setup`.
 This will fetch dependencies into a Carthage/Checkouts folder, then build each one or download a pre-compiled framework.
 1. On your application targets’ “General” settings tab, in the “Linked Frameworks and Libraries” section, drag and drop each framework you want to use from the Carthage/Build folder on disk.
 1. On your application targets’ “Build Phases” settings tab, click the “+” icon and choose “New Run Script Phase”.
 Create a Run Script in which you specify your shell (ex: `/bin/sh`), add the following contents to the script area below the shell: